xy-241/CS-Notes/content/Programming/Clean Code.md

 ## Abstract
 ---
 - Codes that are written in a way that makes it **simple**, **concise**, and **expressive**

+>[!important]
+> Clean code should minimise cognitive load as much as possible, that means it takes less effort for new joiners or ourselves to get a sense of the codes.

 ## Never Nester